bauerjj/bauerjj.github.io/_posts/2017-04-19-resizing-main-parition-using-gparted-in-a-vm.md

 If your main partition (`/dev/sda1`) is filling up inside of your virtual machine, follow these steps to make it bigger inside of VMware Player

-1. Locate the originally downloaded Ubuntu download image (~1.2GIG) or download it again
+1. Locate the originally downloaded Ubuntu image (~1.2GIG) or [download it again](https://www.ubuntu.com/download/desktop)
 2. In VMware player, right-click the image and goto settings.
-Select CD/DVD (SATA) and then browse for the ubuntu image under Connection.
-Check the Enable at PowerOn checkbox.
+Select `CD/DVD (SATA)` and then browse for the ubuntu image under `Connection`.
+Check the `Enable` box under `PowerOn` so that the VM will first attempt to launch the DVD image.
-3. Power on the image and during the initial splash screen, press F2to enter the BIOS.
+3. Power on the image and during the initial splash screen, press `F2` to enter the BIOS.
-4. Change the boot sequence so that Boot From CD is first in queue.
+4. Change the boot sequence so that `Boot From CD` is first in queue.
 5. Restart the VM and when the CD boots up, press `Try Ubuntu`
 6. Launch `gparted`
 7. Temporarily remove the swap partition so that the unallocated region aligns with the first partition.
-8. Resize the main partition (/dev/sda1) to include all of the space MINUS 1024 MB!
+8. Resize the main partition `(/dev/sda1)` to include all of the space MINUS 1024 MB!
-9. Create an logical partition at the end and make it as the swap space.
+9. Create a logical partition at the end and make it as the swap space.

 ![QtCreator Cross-Compiler](/assets/images/gparted.PNG)